Safeguarding Policy

 The school recognises that children who are the subject of abuse, neglect or who live in situations of domestic violence abuse may exhibit distressed or challenging behaviour and may not be reaching their full academic potential.
 The school will ensure that appropriate support mechanisms are in place in school.

-We recognise that children at Winchelsea are especially vulnerable as a result of their special educational needs and/or disabilities.
+We recognise that pupils at Winchelsea are especially vulnerable as a result of their Special Educational Needs and Disabilities (SEND).

-Many staff have received additional training to further understand communication difficulties and are able to use these skills to support children to express themselves.
+Many staff have received additional training to further understand communication difficulties and are able to use these skills to support pupils to express themselves.

-Additional barriers can exist when recognising abuse and neglect in Special Educational Needs and Disabilities (SEND) children e.g. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration, communication difficulties, not necessarily showing outwardly the signs of the impact of others behaviour towards them such as bullying.
+Additional barriers can exist when recognising abuse and neglect in Special Educational Needs and Disabilities (SEND) children / young adults e.g. assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration, communication difficulties, not necessarily showing outwardly the signs of the impact of others behaviour towards them such as bullying.

-Governors will provide a school environment in which all children feel confident and able to discuss their concerns.
+Governors will provide a school environment in which all pupils feel confident and able to discuss their concerns.
 Whenever possible, pupils will be given the chance to express themselves to a member of staff with appropriate communication skills.

-Children Requiring Mental Health Support (KCSIE 178 – 184, also linked to Annex B)
+Children Requiring Mental Health Support (KCSIE 183 – 189, also linked to Annex B)

 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff however, are well placed to observe pupil day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

 The school’s Pupil Participation Lead (PPL) has completed the Mental Health Leader Certificate.
 The PPL will liaise with professionals internally and externally as appropriate.
-In addition, the DSL has completed the successfully completed a DfE quality assured Thrive course, A Strategic Approach to Whole School Emotional Health and Wellbeing for Designated Senior Mental Health Leads.
+In addition, the DSL has completed the DfE quality assured Thrive course, A Strategic Approach to Whole School Emotional Health and Wellbeing for Designated Senior Mental Health Leads.

-Referrals will be made to CAMHS or other appropriate services in conjunction with the parent / carer.
+Referrals will be made to CAMHS or other appropriate services in conjunction with the Parent / Carer.

 The school is working in line with Mental Health and Behaviour in Schools guidance November 2018 mental health and behaviour in schools guidance.

-Further information about local services for young people is available at Mental health support at school | BCP FID (bcpcouncil.gov.uk)
+Further information about local services for young people is available at Mental Health (bcpcouncil.gov.uk)

 National help lines: Childline, Kooth, and Papyrus